 Every Day Counts

-Addressing Chronic Absence in K-12 by Improving Data Access & Utilization
+helping address Chronic Absence by Improving Data Access & Utilization IN K-12 SCHOOLS & DISTRICTS

-The number of chronically absent students from school has doubled since before the pandemic.
-An unprecedented number of students miss ten or more school days in an academic year, which can significantly and negatively impact academic outcomes.
+The number of students who are chronically absent from school has increased significantly since 2020.
+While the peak of the crisis may have passed, the numbers remain alarmingly high.
+Being chronically absent—defined as missing 10% or more of the school year for any reason— can significantly and negatively impact academic outcomes.
 But this doesn’t have to be the case.
-Research and evidence-based strategies tell us that with the correct information and data, educators and student support teams can better understand the challenge and engage with families and students to address this issue.
+Research and evidence-based strategies indicate that with the right information and data, educators and student support teams can better understand the challenge and engage with families and students to address a range of attendance barriers.

-Accurate and timely data is critical as school districts nationwide work to understand the problem, address students' barriers in coming to school, and intervene with various tiered supports.
-Following the September 4th call to action, the need from the field for this type of collaboration has only increased.
+Accurate and timely data are critical as school districts nationwide work to understand the problem, address students' barriers to attending school, and provide tiered support.

 Background information

-In collaboration with the National Partnership for Student Success (NPSS) Support Hub at the Johns Hopkins University Everyone Graduates Center, Project Unicorn is working to support stakeholders in K-12 education in understanding and addressing chronic absence in their communities.
-In response to feedback from school districts in the National Partnership for Student Success’ Attendance Solutions Network –launched in the summer of 2024– and building upon the Ed-Fi Alliance Starter Kit for this use case, we have outlined a model data schema–a set of attendance and intervention data elements–for inclusion in student information systems and edtech products who support schools in addressing absenteeism with the proper supports.
+In response to feedback from school districts in the Partnership for Student Success’ Attendance Solutions Network –launched in the summer of 2024– and building upon the Ed-Fi Alliance Starter Kit for this use case, Every Day Counts built and has partners with edtech to deploy a model data schema–a set of attendance and intervention data elements–for inclusion in student information systems and edtech products that support schools in addressing absenteeism with the proper supports.
 This data can’t be a luxury or only available to those who can afford it.
-So the schema aims to create a lightweight layer for including this data into baseline student information system (SIS) subscriptions and other edtech tools, which will help school and district leaders understand their attendance and chronic absence data to implement timely interventions to support students and families.
+So the schema aims to create a lightweight layer for including this data in baseline student information system (SIS) subscriptions and other edtech tools, helping school and district leaders understand their attendance and chronic absence data and implement timely interventions to support students and families.

 RESOURCES

-Project Unicorn is grateful to our partners from the states of Michigan and Virginia, the Center for Democracy and Technology, the Student Data Privacy Consortium, and the National Academy of Public Administration for contributing the resources below.
+Project Unicorn is grateful to our partners in Michigan and Virginia, the Center for Democracy and Technology, the Student Data Privacy Consortium, and the National Academy of Public Administration for contributing the resources listed below.
 These resources offer valuable tools and guidance to help communities tackle common data-sharing challenges.
 They provide frameworks for establishing trust and governance, ensuring data security and privacy, and fostering stakeholder collaboration.
 By utilizing these resources, communities can promote responsible data-sharing practices, leading to more effective decision-making, improved resource allocation, and enhanced outcomes in various domains.

 -